January 22, 2015

 > Equipment Reliability Institute offers the following public courses throughout the year.
 Visit their website for more details about each course and a detailed schedule.

 Fundamentals of Random Vibration and Shock Testing, HALT, ESS, HASS Measurements, Analysis and Calibration

 Military Standard 810G Testing

 Understanding, Planning, and Performing Climatic and Dynamic Tests Thermal & Vibration Reliability

 > O’Brien Compliance Management offers a training course in IEC 60601, the medical electrical equipment standards for basic safety and essential performance.

-IEC 60601 Series, 3rd Edition Training - This course is an intense 3 day training course.
+IEC 60601 Series, 3rd Edition Training – This course is an intense 3-day training course.
 There are presentation slides, frequent references to source standards, and skill implementation work group exercises.
 Participants are encouraged to ask questions about the safety requirements, and how they apply to products currently under development.
-Our course continues to evolve to stay up to date with latest standards, interpretations and regulatory guidance.
+Our course continues to evolve to stay up to date with the latest standards, interpretations, and regulatory guidance.